asharsha30-1996/LLM_SMART_ASSISTANCE/README.md

 **Note: We never exposed the tokens to openAI we used openAI only for prompting.**

-**Note:** The recepient details are stored as contact.json file and is contained in local
+**Note:** The recepient details are stored as contact.json file and is contained in local.
+It is upto the user to fill in the required details of the recepient.

 # 5.Deploying a local LLM to store private information for future retrieval.